HenrikJoreteg/human-javascript/ch05 - eventification.md

  // Other methods
 AndBang.prototype.setName = function (newName) {
   this.name = newName;
-  // we can trigger arbitrary events
+  // We can trigger arbitrary events
   // these are just hooks that other
   // code could chose to listen to. this.emit('nameChanged', newName);
 };

-// export it to the world
+// Export it to the world
 module.exports = AndBang;
 ```